-A representative sample of the registered workforce will be invited to complete a survey that asks questions on topics such as well-being, what it’s like to work in social care, pay and conditions, training and qualifications.
+More than 3,000 of you have already filled in the survey, which asks questions on topics such as well-being, what it’s like to work in social care, pay and conditions, training and qualifications.

-The response to the survey will influence whether it is then rolled out every year.
+An invitation to take part was e-mailed to everyone on the register in April.
+The response will influence whether it is then rolled out every year.

 The survey is being run on behalf of Social Care Wales by Swansea-based research agency, Opinion Research Services (ORS).
 The survey, and what it aims to achieve, is being supported by bodies that work closely with Social Care Wales, including Welsh Government and the Association of Directors of Social Services (ADSS) Cymru.